 While plenty has changed in the years since October 2000, many if not all of the assaults on our sensibilities and dignity railed against then are still in place, in all cases having badly worsened.
 Smokebox (if viewed as a device of catharsis) has done its share of spleen-venting in the years since, and will no doubt let fly with more rants and ruminations in years to come, but we have no intention of letting the temporal repercussions of simply existing in the 21st century steal from us the respite that art truly provides.
-If you were to run your iPhone over with a rotary blade push mower and punt your Kindle through your laptop screen in a fit of Howard Beal-worthy rage we certainly couldn’t (and wouldn’t) blame you.

 Mostly just, thanks for reading.
 Really.
 It means a lot to the crew that puts this unholy but strangely blessed thing together.

 In the end, what keeps us going is art and colors and words and stories and music and mayhem and bleeding and laughing until you have to smile in spite of it all.
 If producing Smokebox has taught us anything it is that “art” is a broad and loosely defined concept.
 Eyes wide open.
 Listen for the quiet, determined voice of the storyteller.
 Don’t be misled by the highly corrosive interweb onslaught of irony, bombast and pretense hiding much darker, more nefarious objectives.
 ‘Artists’ grow everywhere you choose to look for them.
 Find one.
 Love one.
 Be one.

 — January 2018